Eggs are one of the most wholly nutritious foods in the world. Eating an egg could indirectly mean eating a potential whole chicken.

 2. Good For Weight Loss

+If you are planning on losing weight or shedding some fat, then eggs should be a part of your diet plan.
 It appears very surprising when some diet plans include eggs in their meals.

 Eggs were first known for their protein content.
 Then came the stress on the health dangers of the yolk which has a high-fat content.
 Recently there have been findings coming up to debunk the supposition that fats were bad news, especially for heart health.